lsst-sqre/sqr-032/index.rst

 >>> a
 [1, 2, 3, 4]

-doctests_ can be found in docstrings (particularly the `Examples section <https://developer.lsst.io/python/numpydoc.html#py-docstring-examples>`__ of a Numpydoc-formatted Python docstring), as well as reStructuredText files.
+doctests_ can be found in docstrings (particularly the `Examples section <https://developer.lsst.io/python/numpydoc.html#py-docstring-examples>`__ of a Numpydoc-formatted Python docstring), as well as in reStructuredText files.
 Because docstrings show both inputs and inputs, they work well as testable examples because test harnesses can run the example and verify that the output matches the expected output.

 .. _review-rst-examples: